jannaee/JSRoadmap/README.md

 ## Testing

-- [ ] 1.
+#### - [ ] 1.
 What are the five primitive values in JavaScript?
-    - [ ] * Primitives are values with no properties
+    * Primitives are values with no properties
-    - [ ] * Null, Strings, Number, Undefined, Booleans, Symbol (ES6)
+    * Null, Strings, Number, Undefined, Booleans, Symbol (ES6)

 - [ ] 2.
 How do you declare and assign variables in JavaScript?
-    - [ ] * Declare variables using a keyword var let or const paired with a name
+    * Declare variables using a keyword var let or const paired with a name
-    - [ ] * Assign or initialize by setting that name with a value using an '=' sign on the RHS with any of the 6 primitive values
+    * Assign or initialize by setting that name with a value using an '=' sign on the RHS with any of the 6 primitive values

 - [ ] 3.
 What's the difference between const, let and var?
-    - [ ] * var is the original keyword to create variables, but has become outdated since release of ES6, but difficult to manage hoisting during scoping
+    * var is the original keyword to create variables, but has become outdated since release of ES6, but difficult to manage hoisting during scoping
-    - [ ] * let introcudes block scope, where the variable is only accessible within the block of code it was introduced into
+    * let introcudes block scope, where the variable is only accessible within the block of code it was introduced into
-    - [ ] * const it's like let, but you cannot reassign it a value
+    * const it's like let, but you cannot reassign it a value
         * use to minimize mutable state
         *

 - [x] 4.
 What do each of the following operators do?
-    1. + add
+    1. ```+``` //add
-    2. - //subtract
+    2. ```-``` //subtract
-    3. * //multiply
+    3. ```*``` //multiply
-    4. / //divide
+    4. ```/``` //divide
-    5. % //allow something to not have a remainder
+    5. ```%``` //allow something to not have a remainder

 - [x] 5.
 What do each of the following comparison operators do?
     1.``` === ```//strict comparision, must match in type and value